Progressive technology companies have a habit of writing off their predecessors, sometimes even ridiculing them…

 To distinguish who was hip and who was not, two acronyms arose to describe which type of phone system you had.
 On one hand, you had the Private Automated Branch Exchange (PABX), and on the other you had the Private Manual Branch Exchange (PMBX).

 The cool kids had the automatic version, whereas the old school ones went for the manual version, however, with the automatic version being much cheaper to run, eventually the PMBX died out.
-This ousting of technology is what is known as disruptive innovation, which we've discussed before.
+This ousting of technology is what is known as disruptive innovation.

 All that was left was the PABX, and as the automatic part was no longer a distinguishing feature, they dropped the A from the acronym, leaving the term that would be widely used for the next 30 years.
 The PBX was born, and it was here to stay.